 Sweepstakes and lottery scams exploit individuals' hopes of winning a large cash prize by deceiving them into believing they have won a contest they never entered.
 Scammers often contact victims via text message, phone, email, or mail, claiming they have won a substantial sum but need to pay "taxes" or "fees" upfront to claim the prize.
 These fraudulent schemes manipulate the excitement and desire for financial gain, urging victims to provide personal information or send money, only to disappear once the payment is made.
-Awareness and caution are crucial to avoid falling victim to these deceptive practices, as once money is sent, it is typically irretrievable, leaving victims financially and emotionally devastated.
-In 2023, the FTC found that victims reported \$338 million in losses to prize, sweepstakes, and lottery related scams.
+Awareness and caution are crucial to avoid falling victim to these deceptive practices since any financial transactions made are often irretrievable and leave victims financially and emotionally devastated.
+In 2024, the FTC found that victims reported nearly \$350 million in losses to prize, sweepstakes, and lottery related scams.